FIFA's Club World Cup TV deal: Saudis pulling strings? – DW – 12/12/2024

 Worth a billion dollars?

-That fee is about the same as what a whole season of domestic rights for Germany's top flight, the Bundesliga (306 matches), or La Liga, in Spain (380 matches) cost, though both leagues can sell their international rights separately.
-The well-established UEFA Champions League, which features all of Europe's best clubs, and thus the best-supported sides and best-known players in the world, estimated they would get "between €4.6 billion and €4.8 billion" in total for their expanded competition (189 matches) this season.
+That fee is about the same as what a whole season of domestic rights for Germany's top-flight, the Bundesliga (306 matches), or La Liga, in Spain (380 matches) cost, though both leagues can sell their international rights separately.
+The well-established UEFA Champions League, which features all of Europe's best clubs, and thus the best-supported sides and best-known players in the world, estimated it would get "between €4.6 billion and €4.8 billion" in total for their expanded competition (189 matches) this season.

 "It's an opportunity to break in to new territories," said Evens, who also thinks advertising will play its part.
 "They're already fairly big in in Europe, they have some rights in Italy, in Germany, and Spain.
 So it's not a way to grow in Europe, but in a certain parts of Latin America, North America, Australia and elsewhere."

-But within the industry, there is a belief that the Saudi Arabian Public Investment Fund (PIF) are lurking off screen.
-The investment arm of the Saudi government has spent countless billions in sports over the years and there are strong and consistent rumors, despite PIF denials in October, that they are looking to buy a stake in DAZN.
+But within the industry, there is a belief that the Saudi Arabian Public Investment Fund (PIF) is lurking off screen.
+The investment arm of the Saudi government has spent countless billions in sports over the years, and there are strong and consistent rumors, despite PIF denials in October, that it islooking to buy a stake in DAZN.

 FIFA and Saudi Arabia increasingly linked